equipe/equipe-api/MARKING_SHEET.md

 # Federation Marking Sheet API

-Marking sheets is used for Dressage, Freestype, Para-dressage, Eventing and more.
-These sheets is created within app, and mapped to your specifided judgement id or rule code.
+Marking sheets is used for Dressage, Freestyle, Para-dressage, Eventing and more.
+These sheets is created within app, and mapped to your specified judgement id or rule code.

-As you will put a lot of effort creating this sheets we want to make sure that you are able to re-use this informaiton outside app.equipe.com.
+As you will put a lot of effort creating this sheets we want to make sure that you are able to re-use this information outside app.equipe.com.

 ## Authentication